-- Activities which may result in dust creation (such as cutting/breaking out works) will be appropriately managed to reduce emissions, including use of on-tool extraction systems or dampening down where required. - All plant, machinery and vehicles associated with the scheme will be maintained to the appropriate standards and will be switched off when not in use. - All delivery vehicles carrying material with dust potential will be covered when travelling to or leaving site, preventing the spread of dust beyond the work area. - Material stockpiles will be reduced as much as is reasonably practicable by using a 'just in time' delivery system.
-All material will also be stored on made ground. - Green driving techniques will be adopted, and effective route preparation and planning shall be undertaken prior to works. - Any stockpiled material on site will be monitored daily to ensure no risks of dust emissions exists. - Materials shall be removed from site as soon as is practicable. - Good housekeeping will be employed throughout the work.
+- All plant, machinery and vehicles associated with the scheme will be switched off when not in use. - All plant, machinery and vehicles associated with the scheme will be maintained in order to minimise emissions, as per manufacturing and legal requirements.
+No significant dust, particulate matter, and exhaust emissions (DPMEE) sources will be introduced by the works. - Green driving techniques will be adopted, and effective route preparation and planning will be undertaken prior to works. - All delivery vehicles carrying material with dust potential will be covered when travelling to or leaving site, preventing the spread of dust beyond the work area. - Material stockpiles will be reduced as far as is reasonably practicable by using a 'just in time' delivery system.
+All material will also be stored on made ground. - Any stockpiled material on site will be monitored daily to ensure no risks of dust emissions exists. - Materials will be removed from site as soon as is practicable. - Good housekeeping will be employed throughout the work. - Drop heights to haulage vehicles and onto conveyors will be minimised. - Surfaces will be swept where loose material remains.